AHFERREIRA/adordd/README.md

 Most part of adordd its done!

-Please alter in adord.prg the cursorlocation as supported by the DB you are using.
-Like it is it supports ACCESS and Mysql / Oracle / ADS

 Funtions you can call in adordd.prg to use in our app :

  ADOVERSION() Returns adordd version